You can import it using remote/local

 From Context (HTTP Header for

-mesh serve, you can pass the value using
+mesh start, you can pass the value using

 x-my-graphql-api-token HTTP header.